-Effective on the date of execution of this Agreement, the State agrees to provide, subject to rules and regulations of the Comptroller, a maximum mileage allowance rate equal to the mileage reimbursement rate provided by the Federal Government to its employees for the use of personal vehicles for those persons eligible for such allowance in connection with official travel.
-Effective April 1, 1994, the personal vehicle mileage rate for employees in this unit will be consistent with the maximum mileage allowance permitted by the Internal Revenue Service.
+Effective on the date of execution of this Agreement, the State agrees to provide, subject to rules and regulations of the Comptroller, a maximum mileage allowance rate equal to the mileage reimbursement rate provided by the Federal government to its employees for the use of personal vehicles for those persons eligible for such allowance in connection with official travel.
+The personal vehicle mileage rate for employees in this unit will be consistent with the maximum mileage allowance permitted by the Internal Revenue Service.
 Such payments shall be made in accordance with the rules and regulations of the Comptroller.